Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 If you live with chronic pain, you know what a struggle it is to stay active, especially when you have debilitating back pain.
 When you still have pain despite conservative medical care or your pain gets worse, the experienced physicians at the University Pain Medicine Center can help.
-At their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, they offer numerous interventional and regenerative treatments that effectively alleviate chronic pain.
+At their offices in Murray Hill, New York City, and throughout New Jersey, they offer numerous interventional and regenerative treatments that effectively alleviate chronic pain.
 To start your journey toward pain relief, call or book an appointment online.

 Your pain is chronic when it lasts at least three to six months.
 If your pain began due to an acute injury, chronic pain develops when the pain lasts long after the injury heals.